-Approximately 21.8%, 24.0% and 27.7% of our revenues for fiscal 2015 fiscal 2016 and the six months ended December 31, 2016, respectively, were earned in non-U.S. dollar denominated currencies, principally the Euro.
-Our expenses are generally denominated in the currencies in which our operations are located, primarily the U.S. dollar and New Israeli Shekel, and to a lesser extent the Euro and British pound sterling.
+Approximately 21.8%, 24.0%, 27.7%, and 37.4% of our revenues for fiscal 2015, fiscal 2016, the six months ended December 31, 2016, and the year ended December 31, 2017, respectively, were earned in non-U.S. dollar denominated currencies, principally the Euro.
+Our expenses are generally denominated in the currencies in which our operations are located, primarily the U.S. dollar and New Israeli Shekel, and to a lesser extent, the Euro.
 Our New Israeli Shekel-denominated expenses consist primarily of personnel and overhead costs.
 Our consolidated results of operations and cash flows are, therefore, subject to fluctuations due to changes in foreign currency exchange rates and may be adversely affected in the future due to changes in foreign exchange rates.
-A hypothetical 10% change in foreign currency exchange rates between the Euro and the U.S. dollar would increase or decrease our net income by \$4.6 million for the six months ended December 31, 2016.
-A hypothetical 10% change in foreign currency exchange rates and the U.S. dollar would increase or decrease our net income by \$2.8 million for the six months ended December 31, 2016.
+A hypothetical 10% change in foreign currency exchange rates between the Euro and the U.S. dollar would increase or decrease our net income by \$7.7 million for the year ended December 31, 2017.
+A hypothetical 10% change in foreign currency exchange rates and may be adversely affected in the New Israeli Shekel and the U.S. dollar would increase or decrease our net income by \$7.1 million for the year ended December 31, 2017.